Need a lead generation website? Good news! You’re in the right place.

 - Then, go sign up for a free Cloud9 account*.
 This is where you’ll edit and upload your website.

-- Finally, sign up for Drip.
+- Finally, sign up for MailerLite.
 You’ll use this for emails and marketing automation.

 The rest of this article will show you how to use those three ingredients to cook up a lead generation website without spending a dime.